kevlened/SQLementary/README.txt

-SQLelementary
+SQLementary
 -------------
-This project attempts to simply the complexities of writing SQL by automatically determining SQL logic like JOINs.
+This project attempts to simplify the complexities of writing SQL by automatically determining SQL logic like JOINs.